 Extended Professional Leave may be granted to allow tenured, tenure-track, and special purpose faculty members to undertake activities such as seeking nationally recognized fellowships (for example, Fulbright, Guggenheim, Woodrow Wilson and ACLS Fellowships), serving as Visiting Professors at other institutions, providing public service, chairing national committees, assuming an elected office of a professional organization, and other similar professional activities.
 Such leaves may be granted with partial pay or without pay.
 In cases of leaves granted with partial pay, the total of the fellowship award or external remuneration (excluding remuneration for specific expenses incurred, such as moving expenses) and the partial pay provided may not exceed the faculty member’s salary.
 Such leaves must be approved by the Provost based on the recommendations of the Department Chair and the Dean based on the purpose of the leave, the proposed activity, and departmental needs.
 The period of the leave shall not normally exceed one academic year; however, the leave may be extended for a second year with the recommendation of the Department Chair and the Dean, and approval from the Provost.
 Extension of such leaves beyond two academic years is possible only in extraordinary circumstances.

-For all Extended Professional Leaves granted with partial pay, a written report describing the accomplishments while on leave must be submitted by the faculty member to the Department Chair, Dean, and Provost with his or her Faculty Annual Report or within three months of return from the leave.
+For all Extended Professional Leaves granted with partial pay, a written report describing the accomplishments while on leave must be submitted by the faculty member to the Department Chair, Dean, and Provost with their Faculty Annual Report or within three months of return from the leave.

 Upon the recommendation of the Department Chair and Dean, and the approval of the Provost, time spent on externally funded professional leave will count towards promotion, but will not count towards the tenure probationary period.